ibexa/documentation-developer/docs/tutorials/platform_beginner/5_display_a_list_of_content_items.md

 Using the `pagingQueryAction` of the built-in `ez_query` controller (line 6) enables you to automatically get paginated results.
-You set the limit of results per page in the `limit` parameter.
+You can set the limit of results per page in the `limit` parameter.

 ### View types